abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter13.md

 I remember one instance when I was still living in Thailand.
 I was fairly young in my role as an abbot and was having a conflict with a few of the monks.
-There was a constant feeling of agitation and wondering why these “idiots” didn’t comply with my rightness, which was obvious to me.
+There was a constant feeling of agitation and wondering why these “idiots” didn’t comply with my “rightness,” which was obvious to me.
 After some time using that method and not being very successful, I thought I’d give loving-kindness a try.

 A small group of monks had banded together and was creating a lot of division throughout the community.
 I decided to start going on a longer